auth0/docs/articles/migrations/guides/extensibility-node8.md

 As such, Auth0 will be migrating from Node 4 to Node 8.

-We will **NOT** be shutting down the Node 4 runtime after the April 30, 2018 LTS deadline.
-If you choose not to migrate your tenants, then they will be migrated automatically.
-Automatic migrations will begin on April 29, 2019, and continue through June 30, 2019.
-Automatic migrations are happening in cohorts:
+We will **NOT** be shutting down the Node 4 runtime environment after the April 30, 2018 LTS deadline.
+If you don't choose to migrate your tenants manually, they will be migrated automatically.
+Automatic migrations begin April 29, 2019 and will continue through June 30, 2019.
+Automatic migrations will happen in cohorts:

-* Free tier tenants
+1. Free tier tenants
-* Self-serve tenants will follow through early May 2019
+2. Self-serve tenants will follow through early May 2019
-* Enterprise tenants will be migrated in late May and June 2019
+3. Enterprise tenants will be migrated in late May and June 2019

-Customers will be notified two weeks in advance of their automatic migration date, with additional periodic reminders leading up to their automatic migration date.
+Customers will be notified two weeks in advance of their automatic migration date, along with additional periodic reminders leading up to their automatic migration date.

-Your extensibility code will continue to run on Node 4 until June 30, 2019, if you choose not to upgrade to Node 8 at this time.
+Your extensibility code will continue to run on Node 4 until June 30, 2019 if you choose not to upgrade to Node 8 at this time.
 After April 30, you will assume the risk of potential security issues if you choose to continue with Node 4.

 ::: warning
-Tenant automatic upgrade to Node 4 will be completed by June 30, 2019.
+Automatic tenant upgrades to Node 4 will be completed by June 30, 2019.
 :::

 In this document, we: